 I like Linda's mom.

-Oh, I'm not text with her.
+I'm not text with her.

 You text with her too?

-Okay, so she texts with the whole team.
+Does she text with the whole team?

-I mean, she texts.
+I mean, she texts me.

 Yeah, you're not that special, Sean.

-So that's what she told me.
+That's what she told me.

-And I said, Okay, mom.
+And I said, okay, mom.

 Oh, no, I won't win the war.

-I mean, you're you're blood.
+I mean, you're blood.

 You can win one battle.

-I'll take the war.
+I'll take the water.

-So I'm trying to to make new business arrangements, and you wouldn't pay attention, so finally I just said, you know what?
+So I'm trying to make new business arrangements and you wouldn't pay attention.

-I'm just gonna text your mother.
+I'm just going to text your mother.

-And I texted your mother, and it worked.
+And I texted your mother and it worked.

 And then your mother starts making excuses for you, which I found hilarious.

-All right, let's get to that.
+All right, let's go.

 I don't know if I would call them excuses, but okay.